Policies

 Physical activity guidelines for infants (under 5s) who are capable of walking:

-1. Children of pre-school age who are capable of walking unaided should be physically active daily for at least 180 minutes (3 hours), spread throughout the day (most UK pre-school children currently spend 120–150 minutes a day being physically active, so achieving this guideline means adding another 30–60 minutes each day).
+- Children of preschool age who are capable of walking unaided should be physically active daily for at least 180 minutes (3 hours), spread throughout the day (most UK pre-school children currently spend 120–150 minutes a day being physically active, so achieving this guideline means adding another 30–60 minutes each day).

-2. All under 5s should minimise the amount of time spent being sedentary (being inactive, restrained or sitting) for extended periods (except time spent sleeping) by reducing screen time (e.g.. watching TV, using a computer, tablet or smartphone) and reducing time spent in a pushchair or car seat.
+- All under 5s should minimize the amount of time spent being sedentary (being inactive, restrained or sitting) for extended periods (except time spent sleeping) by reducing screen time (e.g.. watching TV, using a computer, tablet or smartphone) and reducing time spent in a pushchair or car seat.

 Physical activity programme